 It is very important to contact a construction defect attorney as soon as you see the damage that might be caused by a latent defect.
 For instance, water intrusion through a defectively installed window, a roof leak, or severe drywall, or stucco cracking, could all be indicative of a very serious underlying and hidden defective condition.
 An experienced construction defect attorney and a team of qualified experts will be able to help you determine what the cause of the damage is and who should be financially responsible for repair.

 Contact your builder!
 As soon as you see the damage being caused by a latent defect, contact your builder.
 If your builder tells you that your home is out of warranty or is unwilling to help, then immediately contact an experienced construction defect attorney who can provide you with information regarding applicable statutes of repose and statutes of limitations that may apply to your claim.
 Given that latent defects often take a while to manifest damage, it is important to act quickly once discovered so that you can file a timely claim.
+The attorney’s role in the construction defect claim process involves making sure you meet the necessary deadlines.

 Make sure to take a lot of photos and videos of any damage being caused by the latent defect so that you have good evidence to support your claim should you decide to pursue one.
 Nevada has a very strict prelitigation and litigation process for residential construction defect claims so make sure you consult with someone with adequate experience to preserve and pursue your construction defect claim.